conacts/obsidian/math/110 Vectors.md

 $$\overrightarrow{0}=\{0, 0, ...\}$$

 ##### Parallel Vectors:
-- Vectors can be be parallel in either the same or opposite direction.
+**Definition:** Vectors can be be parallel in either the same or opposite direction.
 They can also be parallel if they are scaled unevenly.
 $$w=\lambda v$$
 ![[Pasted image 20220113200945.png | 200]]
+##### Orthogonal Vectors:
+**AKA:** perpendicular
+**Definition:** Vectors that meet to form a right angle

 ##### Equivalent Vectors:
-- Vectors are equivalent if they share the same compontents.
+**Definition:** Vectors that share the same compontents.
 Vectors are equivalent based on their magnitude and direction, not their location.

 ##### -V Vector:
-- Flipping a vectors orientation through mulitplying by scalar -1.
+**Definiton:** Flipping a vectors orientation through mulitplying by scalar -1.
 $$V=(12, 4)$$
 $$-V=(-12, -4)$$